noronha-dataops/noronha/docs/source/reference/cli.rst

 .. parsed-literal::

-    -n, --name       Name of the dataset (defaults to a random name) -m, --model      The model to which this dataset belongs (further info: nha model --help) -d, --details    JSON with any details related to the dataset -p, --path       Path to the directory that contains the dataset files (default: current working directory)
+    -n, --name      Name of the dataset (defaults to a random name) -m, --model     The model to which this dataset belongs (further info: nha model --help) -d, --details   JSON with any details related to the dataset -p, --path      Path to the directory that contains the dataset files (default: current working directory) -c, --compress  Flag: compress all dataset files to a single tar.gz archive --skip-upload   Flag: don't upload any files, just record metadata --lightweight   Flag: use lightweight storage

 - **update:** update a dataset's details or files